prebid/prebid.github.io/prebid-mobile/modules/rendering/ios-sdk-integration-gam.md

 **Step 4** GMA SDK makes an ad request.
 GAM returns the winner of the waterfall.

-**Step 5** Basing on the ad response Prebid GAM Event Handler decides who has won on the GAM - the Prebid bid or another ad source on GAM.
+**Step 5** Based on the ad response Prebid GAM Event Handler decides who has won on GAM - the Prebid bid or another ad source on GAM.

 **Step 6** The winner is displayed in the App with the respective rendering engine.
 The winning bid will be renderd by Prebid SDK.
-An other ad will be rendered by GMA SDK.
+Other winners will be rendered by GMA SDK.
 The GAM Event Handler manages this process.

 ## Integrate Event Handlers

-Prebid SDK provides rendering integration into GAM setup via [app events ](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/banner#app_events) mechanizm.
+Prebid SDK provides rendering integration into GAM setup thru [app events ](https://developers.google.com/ad-manager/mobile-ads-sdk/ios/banner#app_events) mechanism.
 To integrate Prebid Event Handlers into your app, add the following line to your Podfile:

 ```
 pod 'PrebidMobileAdMobAdapters'